The broad aims of the expanded international standard are as follows:

-The new standard’s objectives of ending child labor in the carpet industry and addressing the root causes of child labor described above are supported by seven principles.
+The expanded standard’s objectives of ending child labor in the carpet industry and addressing the root causes of child labor described above are supported by seven principles.
 These principles cover child labor, related working conditions and the rights of young people and adult workers, environmental protection and transparency, and complement other similar improvement standards.

 - Principle 1 – No child labor is allowed

 - Principle 2 – No forced or bonded labor is allowed

 - Principle 3 – Freedom of association and collective bargaining are recognized

 - Principle 4 – No discrimination is practiced

 - Principle 5 – Decent working conditions are respected